mouyse/TwitterTimelineChallenge/README.md

 Twitter Timeline Challenge
 =======================
-Twitter timeline challenge lets you login with your twitter account.You can view your followers and also their tweets by just typing their names inside the given textbox.
+-Twitter timeline challenge lets you login with your twitter account.You can view your followers and also their tweets by just typing their names inside the given textbox.
+-You can also download your all tweets in Following formats.
+	*PDF
+	*JSON
+	*CSV
+	*XLS
+	*XML
+	*Google Spreadsheet
+-You can also mail PDF Version of your all tweets to Any Email ID.

 Demo link: